Employment Contract

 Termination & Notice Periods

-Sets out the notice periods for termination, which under Section 37 of the BCEA cannot be less than one week if employed for six months or less, two weeks if employed for more than six months but less than one year, and four weeks if employed for one year or more.
+Sets out the notice periods for termination.
+Under Section 37(1) of the BCEA, notice of termination may not be less than one week if the employee has been employed for four weeks or less, two weeks if the employee has been employed for more than four weeks but not more than one year, and four weeks if the employee has been employed for one year or more.
+For a farm worker or domestic worker who has been employed for more than four weeks, the statutory minimum is four weeks' notice regardless of the length of service thereafter.
 The contract may provide for longer notice periods, but never shorter than the BCEA minimums.
-This section also addresses payment in lieu of notice, garden leave, summary dismissal for gross misconduct, the employer's obligations upon retrenchment under Section 189 of the LRA (including the statutory minimum severance of one week's remuneration per completed year of service under Section 41 of the BCEA), and the return of company property.
+Notice must be given in writing, except where it is given by an illiterate employee.
+This section also addresses payment in lieu of notice, garden leave, summary dismissal for gross misconduct, the employer's obligations upon retrenchment under Section 189 of the LRA (including the statutory minimum severance of one week's remuneration per completed year of continuous service under Section 41 of the BCEA), and the return of company property.

 Employment Equity & Non-Discrimination